 Green Tea vs. Matcha

-Green tea and matcha are both derived from the Camellia sinensis plant.
-Despite sharing their origin, there are many differences between them.
+Standard green teas and matcha are both derived from the Camellia sinensis plant.
+Despite sharing their origin, there are many key differences between them.

 Matcha is made only from the Camellia sinensis plant.
 Green tea can also be made from the two main varieties of the plant: Camellia sinensis var sinensis, and Camellia sinensis var assamica.